 Pros and Cons of Civil Litigation

 Pros and cons also help to ensure that both parties are treated fairly.
-When two people disagree about something significant, the disputes have to be solved in court.
+When two people disagree about something significant, traffic lawyer melbourne the disputes have to be solved in court.
 Both sides will need to agree about what is fair and equitable.
 They will need to negotiate to come to an agreement.

 These negotiations should result in a fair settlement and therefore are required by law.
 Many of the advantages and disadvantages of civil litigation are based on what sort of settlement is fair to both parties.
 Some Other factors to consider would be: